cboxdoerfer/fsearch/README.md

 https://hosted.weblate.org/projects/fsearch/

-If you want to contribute translations please submit them there, instead of opening pull requets on Github.
+If you want to contribute translations please submit them there, instead of opening pull requets on GitHub.
 Instructions can be found here: https://docs.weblate.org/en/latest/user/basic.html

 And of course: Thank you for taking the time to translate FSearch!

 ## Why yet another search utility?

 Performance.
 On Windows I really like to use Everything Search Engine.
 It provides instant results as you type for all your files and lots of useful features (regex, filters, bookmarks, ...).
-On Linux however I couldn't find anything that's even remotely as fast and powerful.
+On Linux I couldn't find anything that's even remotely as fast and powerful.

-Before I started working on FSearch I took a look at all the existing solutions I found (MATE Search Tool (formerly GNOME Search Tool), Recoll, Krusader (locate based search), SpaceFM File Search, Nautilus, ANGRYsearch, Catfish, ...) to find out whether it makes sense to improve those, instead of building a completely new application.
-But unfortunately none of those met my requirements:
+Before I started working on FSearch, I took a look at existing solutions.
+I tried MATE Search Tool (formerly GNOME Search Tool), Recoll, Krusader (locate based search), SpaceFM File Search, Nautilus, ANGRYsearch and Catfish, to find out whether it makes sense to improve those.
+However, they're not exactly what I was looking for:
 - standalone application (not part of a file manager)
 - written in a language with C like performance
 - no dependencies to any specific desktop environment
-- Qt5 or GTK+3 based
+- Qt5 or GTK3 based
 - small memory usage (both hard drive and RAM)
 - target audience: advanced users